 Mikhail Gorbachev

-Mikhail Gorbachev led the Soviet Union as General Secretary of the Communist Party from 1985 to 1991.
-His policies of Glasnost (openness) and Perestroika (restructuring) aimed to revitalize the Soviet system, but ultimately led to its collapse and the end of the Cold War.
+Mikhail Gorbachev was the eighth and final leader of the Soviet Union, serving as General Secretary of the Communist Party of the Soviet Union from 1985 to 1991 and as its first and only President from 1990 to 1991.
+His policies of 'Glasnost' (openness) and 'Perestroika' (restructuring) aimed to revitalize the Soviet system but ultimately led to its collapse.

 Biography